 While locally the year is divided into six seasons, the tourism sector follows the traditional seasonal division, ie, Spring, Summer, Autumn and Winter.
 Here’s what you can expect in each season.

-Spring is one of the best seasons to travel in Nepal.
+Spring in Nepal is one of the best seasons to visit Nepal.
 The weather remains pleasant and warm, neither too hot nor too cold.
 Flowers bloom and the trekking trails are covered with rhododendron flowers and wild orchids.
 To celebrate the onset of this wonderful season colorful and vibrant festivals like Holi, Mahashivaratri, Bisket Jatra, etc. are celebrated.